calebmsword/javascript-notes/deep-clone.md

 Unforunately, `structuredClone` will not copy any properties on an object that are symbols.
 The previous discussion on symbols should make it clear why this is case.

-It is extremely unfortunate that `structuredClone` *ignores* non-enumerable properties.
-I think this is a blunder.
+It also ends up that `structuredClone` *ignores* non-enumerable properties.
+It is extremely unfortunate that the only native deep-copy method JavaScript forces this restriction.

 ### deep clone and recursion